Jahlil Beats: Production style

 Although he used samples early in his career, Beats has stated that he is moving away from using samples in his music: "I ain't trying to share my publishing.
 If you sample they might take 80%, leave you with 20.
 They getting paid off a record they did 20 years ago.
 So I like to do a lot of my stuff from scratch because I want all my publishing.
 I'm stingy with mine."
 In most of his songs, there can be siren heard throughout the beat.
 His songs also contain a production tag of his then three-year-old niece saying "Jahlil Beats Holla At Me".

-Personal life

-His younger brother is record producer The Beat Bully, who produced the Rick Ross, Drake, and French Montana song "Stay Schemin'"; Ross' "So Sophisticated"; and Meek Mill's "House Party".
-He has three children, Aaliyah, Amari & Ava Tucker whom he shares with his wife Jacqueline Tucker.